Optimizing Behavior Change: Addressing Neurological Resistance

 Why Old Behaviors Win: The Reinforcement Trap

 Old behaviors persist because they are neurologically efficient.
 They have been rewarded repeatedly.
 They feel effortless.
-New behaviors, by contrast, feel exhausting because they lack this learned reward history and require sustained prefrontal cortex engagement.
+New behaviors, by contrast, feel exhausting because they lack this learned reward history and require sustained prefrontal engagement.

 The Cost-Benefit Paradox: Why Investment Triggers the Amygdala